timnavalta/osticketInstallation/README.md

 <p>
 Open IIS as an Admin and click on PHP Manager, on the next page click "Register new PHP version", locate the PHP executable file and click open then click OK.
-Reload IIS (Open IIS, Stop and Start the server).

 <img src="https://i.imgur.com/sqgcOND.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>